PyAr/djangogirls-tutorial-es/original/django_urls/README.md

 ![Error](images/error1.png)

-Your console is showing an error but don't worry&mdash;they're actually pretty useful:
+Your console is showing an error but don't worry - they're actually pretty useful:

 It's telling you that there is __no attribute 'post_list'__.
 That's the name of the *view* that Django is trying to find and use, but we haven't created it yet.
 No worries, we will get there.